leandromaf/cv/README.md

 ## <center> About me </center>

-Expert in Artificial Intelligence, Data Science, Machine Learning, and Software Engineering with analytic thinking, planning and problem-solving skills as well as theoretical knowledge and more than 10 years of experience in Research & Development and applied projects.
+Expert in Artificial Intelligence, Data Science, Machine Learning, and Software Engineering.
+Analytic thinking, project planning, and problem-solving skills, as well as theoretical knowledge, and more than 10 years of experience in Research & Development and applied projects.

 Recently specializing in Causality, Deep Learning, and Large Models (Language, Vision, or Multimodal) with great interest in applications in Medicine and Biosciences.